Eeems-Org/remarkable.guide/src/tech/recovery.rst

 ==============================================

 You can follow the official documentation for how to perform recovery on your rM Paper Pro or Paper Pro Move: https://support.remarkable.com/s/article/Software-recovery

+if you are using Linux, they also provide a command line recovery tool: https://developer.remarkable.com/documentation/recovery-for-linux-host